Hoxne Hoard: Subsequent archaeological investigations

 The Suffolk County Council Archaeological Service surveyed the field in September 1993, after it was ploughed, finding four gold coins and 81 silver coins, all considered part of the same hoard.
 Both earlier Iron Age and later mediaeval materials were also discovered, but there was no evidence of a Roman settlement in the vicinity.

 A follow-up excavation of the field was carried out by the Suffolk County Council Archaeological Service in 1994, in response to illegal metal detecting near the hoard find.
 The hoard burial hole was re-excavated, and a single post hole was identified at the southwest corner; this may have been the location of a marker post to enable the depositors of the cache to locate and recover it in the future.
 Soil was removed in 10 cm spits for analysis in the area 1000 m2 around the find spot, and metal detectors were used to locate metal artefacts.
 This excavation recovered 335 items dating to the Roman period, mostly coins but also some box fittings.
 A series of late Bronze Age or early Iron Age post holes were found which may have formed a structure.
 However, no structural features of the Roman period were detected.

 The coins discovered during the 1994 investigation were spread out in an ellipse centred on the hoard find spot, running east–west up to a distance of 20 m on either side.
 This distribution can be explained by the fact that the farmer carried out deep ploughing in 1990 in an east–west direction on the part of the field where the hoard was found.
 The farmer had ploughed in a north–south direction since 1967 or 1968, when the land was cleared for agricultural use, but the absence of coins north and south of the find spot suggests that the ploughing before 1990 had not disturbed the hoard.

 Items discovered

 The hoard is mainly made up of gold and silver coins and jewellery, amounting to a total of 3.5 kg of gold and 23.75 kg of silver.
 It had been placed in a wooden chest, made mostly or entirely of oak, that measured approximately 60×45×30 cm (23.6×17.7×11.8 in).
 Within the chest, some objects had evidently been placed in smaller boxes made of yew and cherry wood, while others had been packed in with woollen cloth or hay.
-The chest and the inner boxes had decayed almost completely after being buried, but fragments of the chest and its fittings were recovered during the excavation.
+The chest and the inner boxes had decayed almost completely since the time of burial, but fragments of the chest and its fittings were recovered during the excavation.
 The main objects found are: